ManticoreGamesInc/platform-documentation/src/getting_started/community_content.md

+# Community Content in CORE

 !!! warning
     Flagged for Review.
     Incomplete or outdated information may be present.

-# Community Content
+## Abstract

-**Community Content** is one of the most fundamentally awesome aspects of creation in CORE™.
+**Community Content** is one of the most fundamentally awesome aspects of creation in CORE.
 It allows for you to use, improve, and remix creations you or others have made public.
 This creates a wealth of content for all game creators on the platform - speeding up game development & the spread of ideas more than ever before!